-School or Division School of Business and Technology Program or Certificate BAS Information Systems Technology Proposed by (faculty only) Mary Myers, George Kodsey Presenter (faculty only) George Kodsey ove must be present at the Curriculum Committee meeting nool or Division and be resubmitted for a later date.
-Submission date 3/19/2020 Current course prefix, number, and title COP4807 - Web Application Programming All Curriculum proposals require approval of the Curriculum Committee and the Provost.
-Final approval or denial of a proposal is reflecte ed on the completed and signed proposal.
-Approve ☐ Do Not Approve Approve □ DO NOT Approve May C. Myces 4/8/2020 Curriculum Committee Chair Signature Date ☐ Approve ☑ Do Not Approve Provost Signature Date All Curriculum proposals require review by the Office of Accountability & Effectiveness.
-Reviewed Reviewed Office of Accountability & Effectiveness Sig gnature Date
+School or Division School of Business and Technology Program or Certificate BAS Information Systems Technology Proposed by (faculty only) Mary Myers, George Kodsey Presenter (faculty only) George Kodsey Note that the presenter (faculty) listed above must be present at the Curriculum Committee meeting or the proposal will be returned to the Sch ool or Division and be resubmitted for a later date.
+Submission date 3/19/2020 3/19/2020 Current course prefix, number, and title COP4807 - Web Application Programming All Curriculum proposals require approval of the Curriculum Committee and the Provost.
+Final approval or denial of a proposal is reflected on the completed and signed proposal.
+Approve Do Not Approve Curriculum Committee Chair Signature · Date ☐ Approve Do Not Approve Provost Signature Date All Curriculum proposals require review by the Office of Accountability & Effectiveness.
+Reviewed Office of Accountability & Effectiveness Sig gnature Date